StiliyanDr/neural-image-caption/README.md

 TensorBoard logs go to `tensor_board_dir` with `tensor_board_update_freq` frequency.
 Checkpoints (`SavedModel`s) go to `checkpoint_dir` with `checkpoint_freq` frequency.

-`buffer_size` is the size for the buffer used to shuffle the train data before training is started.
+`buffer_size` is the size of the buffer used to shuffle the train data before training is started.

 More details are available in the function's docs (`help(nic.train_model)`).